USCDataScience/polar-deep-insights/Docker/README.md

-## Notes:
-1. You can use the polar.usc.edu elastic data, or your local elastic data to begin with the process.
-Replace the polar URL with your local elastic index URL to do so.
-2. Add your files (pdfs) to the `data/polar/files` folder to extract insights.
+This is the Dockerized version of Polar-deep-insights project.
+Two parts of the project, insight-generator which is a python library used to extract information and insight-visualizer which is a javascript application used for data visualization can be installed and run on Docker containers using PDI Docker.

 ## Pre-Reqs
+1. Install Node and NPM from [here](https://nodejs.org/en/) if you don't have it already installed.
 1. Install elasticsearch-tools (https://www.npmjs.com/package/elasticsearch-tools)
-    `npm install -g elasticsearch-tools`
+    `sudo npm install -g elasticsearch-tools`
 2. Export the mappings and data from `polar.usc.edu/elasticsearch` (Or any other elastic search index)<br/>
   a. `es-export-mappings --url http://polar.usc.edu/elasticsearch --file /data/polar/polar-data-mappings.json`<br/>
   b. `es-export-bulk --url http://polar.usc.edu/elasticsearch --file /data/polar/polar-data.json`
   Note: Steb 2b will take a while

 ## Insight-Generator Installation

-Assuming you used `/data/polar` for pre-reqs mapping and JSON data location, then, you can have `/data/polar` formatted in 3 ways to enable the insight generation pipeline.
-Some pre-req files:
+Assuming you used `/data/polar` for pre-reqs mapping and JSON data location, then, you can have `/data/polar`.

+### Providing input to insight-generator

+1. You can use the polar.usc.edu elastic data by downloading it and placing it inside `data/polar/` (mappings file need to be placed inside this folder for any input) folder or provide your own input by doing one of the following below and replacing http://polar.usc.edu/elasticsearch URL with your local elastic index URL.
+2. a.
+Place the input inside `data/polar/files` folder if you need to give pdf input (or)
+   b.
+Place the Sparkler input from Solr index inside `data/polar/sparkler/raw` folder.
+Name the file sparkler_data.json (or)
+   c.
+Place the Sparkler input after running parse.py on it inside `data/polar/sparkler/parsed` folder.
+Name the file sparkler_rawdata.json
+3. Create an empty file called ingest_data.json inside `data/polar/ingest` folder.
+This is where the data extracted from step 2 will be stored.

 ### Important Files